homac/websitemonitor/README.md

 ### Usage

 #### Configuration
-Configure the interface to kafka (kafka.ini), the producer (poducer.ini) and the consumer (consumer.ini).
+Configure the interface to kafka (kafka.ini), the producer (producer.ini) and the consumer (consumer.ini).
 For kafka, the same config file can be used.
 You also need ssl certificates for access to the kafka service and configure their location in the kafka config file.
 Templates can be found in the config/ directory.

 Then initialize the python environment: